Awana clubs meet at the church, Sundays from 5:00 - 6:30pm.

 Who, Where, When

 Awana is for children aged 3 to grade 6 and they can register the first night they attend, but it is easier to register online before Awana starts.

-Grades K - 6 meet at Akin Elementary School for the Sparks and T&T programs from 6:45-8:15pm on Wednesday nights.
+Ages 3 to Grade 6 meet at Bible Baptist Church for the Cubbies, Sparks and T&T programs from 5:00 - 6:30 pm on Sunday nights.

 I would like to welcome you and your child to the Awana Club program at Bible Baptist Church.
 The name AWANA is an acrostic which stands for "Approved Workmen Are Not Ashamed" and is taken from II Timothy 2:15.
 You will find that Awana provides a special place for your children to make new friends, play exciting games, compete in rewarding and challenging contests, receive awards as reinforcement for their good performance and have opportunities to learn and memorize God's Word, the Bible.